My goal was to go out and get drunk enough to ask my roommate if she would f*ck herself with her dildo in front of me...

 The bartender came by to bring me another beer and I asked him what the problem was and he said the Gypsy was angry because he can't get work and one of the men at the table was from Poland another a Slovak and they are cheap labor and they get hired before the Gypsy.
 He asked me if I see the problem with Gypsies, which I didn't answer.
 He said "its like your black man".

 I asked him why they don't throw the guy out if he's starting problems and he told me that the Gypsy was "king" here.
-He said that many Gypsies live close by so I guess he was scared of this guy going and getting his crew and coming back and braking the place up.
+He said that many Gypsies live close by so I guess he was scared of this guy going and getting his crew and coming back and breaking the place up.
 I was hoping that didn't happen but the morbid side of myself got ready to watch the action every time the big man got himself up and flared his massive arms like a cobra's neck.
 Truth in violence.
 Truth is frightening.

 But the Slovak came over to the big guy and he soothed the giant and soon their heads were close together and there were many handshakes and such in drunken male bonding.
 The Slovak in the black leather jacket had a big bruise under his eyes and a worn looking face; he was tall and lean and looked like he had been through some.
 I thought that if the big Gypsy didn't have his people close by the guy probably would have knocked the big guy's teeth out with a solid jab.